adamdaa87/GPT-4o-and-Gemini-API-Prompt/README.md

      ```
    - These scripts will process the prompts in the `input` folder and save the solutions in their respective `output` folders.

-5. **Load Solutions Dynamically using 'dynamic_loader.py'**:
+5. **Update this script before testing 'dynamic_loader.py'**:
    - The 'dynamic_loader.py' script will be called automatically by the `Framwork_Testing.by` script to load and execute the saved solutions dynamically
-     but don't forget to choose the right ASE_SOLUTION_PATH and FILE_EXTENSION based on LLM model by commenting out the unwanted directories and uncommenting the current model.
+     but don't forget to choose the right BASE_SOLUTION_PATH and FILE_EXTENSION based on the LLM model by commenting out the unwanted directories and uncommenting the current model.

      ```cmd
      #BASE_SOLUTION_PATH = r'C:\Users\Asus\Desktop\GPT-4o-and-Gemini-API-Prompt\output_Gemini'  # Set this to the appropriate path